lale-help/lale-help/README.md

 You can use Sidekiq's admin interface at ([/sidekiq](http://app.lale.help/sidekiq)) to observe and debug the queue(s).

 ActiveJob is currently not configured.
 It worked for sending emails as well, but the messages and the non-default "mailers" queue didn't show up in Sidekiq's admin interface, so I chose to go with Sidekiq's default delaying mechanism.

+## Access to the logs

+All logs can be accessed with the `heroku logs` shell command.
+It will only print the last 1.500 lines or so.
+To access, filter and analyze older logs, use the Sumo Logic Add-On through heroku's web interface.

 ## Further documentation